lbarasti/lbarasti.github.io/content/post/fun_with_crystal.md

 Node      | 3.5 minutes
 Crystal   | 1.1 minutes

-And here is the source code used to generate the bechmark data above.
+And here is the source code used to generate the benchmark data above.

 - [js](/src/fun_with_crystal/loop.js)
 - [ruby/Crystal](/src/fun_with_crystal/loop.rb)